lightning/bolts/02-peer-protocol.md

 ## Message Retransmission

-Because communication transports are unreliable and may need to be re-established from time to time, the design of the transport has been explicitly separated from the protocol.
+Because communication transports are unreliable, and may need to be re-established from time to time, the design of the transport has been explicitly separated from the protocol.

-Nonetheless, its assumed our transport is ordered and reliable;
+Nonetheless, it's assumed our transport is ordered and reliable.
-reconnection introduces doubt as to what has been received, so there are explicit acknowledgments at that point.
+Reconnection introduces doubt as to what has been received, so there are explicit acknowledgments at that point.

-This is fairly straightforward in the case of channel establishment and close where messages have an explicit order, but in normal operation acknowledgments of updates are delayed until the `commitment_signed` / `revoke_and_ack` exchange, so it cannot be assumed the updates have been received.
+This is fairly straightforward in the case of channel establishment and close where messages have an explicit order, but during normal operation acknowledgments of updates are delayed until the `commitment_signed` / `revoke_and_ack` exchange; so it cannot be assumed the updates have been received.
 This also means that the receiving node only needs to store updates upon receipt of `commitment_signed`.

-Note that messages described in [BOLT #7](07-routing-gossip.md) are independent of particular channels; their transmission requirements are covered there, and other than being transmitted after `init` (like any message), they are independent of requirements here.
+Note that messages described in [BOLT #7](07-routing-gossip.md) are independent of particular channels; their transmission requirements are covered there, and besides being transmitted after `init` (as all messages are), they are independent of requirements here.

 1. type: 136 (`channel_reestablish`)
 2. data: